 It's crucial for new parents who think they may be suffering from postpartum anxiety to get immediate medical attention.
 Relief is in sight.

-Postpartum Post-Traumatic Stress Disorder: P-PTSD is typically associated with a difficult birth and is estimated to affect nine percent of new moms.
-But with nearly one-third of American mothers describing childbirth as traumatic, there may be more women suffering P-PTSD than we think.
+P-PTSD is typically associated with a difficult birth and is estimated to affect nine percent of new moms.
+But with nearly one-third of American mothers describing childbirth as traumatic, according toa study from the National Library of Medicine, there may be more women suffering P-PTSD than we think.

 If you're a new mom and obsessively thinking about the possibility of hurting yourself (or your baby) or making a parenting mistake, compulsively throwing things away, or hoarding things, you might be suffering from postpartum OCD.
 Thankfully, OCD is highly treatable with cognitive behavioral therapy methods and certain medications.
 Talk to your doctor to learn more.